oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 ```
 The dashboard is actually a lot easier in this case.

-  11. In the dashboard UI
+  6. In the dashboard UI

-  12. Chose **your** namespace in the namespace selector (upper left) tg-helidon in my case, but yours may differ
+  7. Chose **your** namespace in the namespace selector (upper left) tg-helidon in my case, but yours may differ

-  13. Click on the **Secrets** choice in the **Config and Store** section of the left hand menu.
+  8. Click on the **Secrets** choice in the **Config and Store** section of the left hand menu.

-  14. Select the sf-conf-secure entry to see the list of files in the secret
+  9. Select the sf-conf-secure entry to see the list of files in the secret

-  15. Click on the eye icon next to the storefront-security.yaml to see the contents of the secret.
+  10. Click on the eye icon next to the storefront-security.yaml to see the contents of the secret.

   ![dashboard-secrets-stockmanager-security](images/dashboard-secrets-stockmanager-security.png)

 For security reasons Kubernetes only stores the secrets in memory, they are not written to permenant storage.

-### Config Maps
+### Step 5c: Config Maps

 <details><summary><b>Intro to Kubernetes Config Maps</b></summary>